oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 The above commands will also store the Compartment OCID which will be used to provision a new ADB from K8s.

-## Task 3: Create a new ADB
+## Task 3: Define a new ADB

 Use the OraOperator to provision a new Autonomous Database by creating a manifest file that will:

-* Create a Secret to hold the ADMIN password
+* Define a Secret to hold the ADMIN password
-* Provision an new ADB
+* Provision a new ADB

 ```bash
 <copy>